To quickly add someone to a conversation, you can @mention them—type @

-- If your permissions are set as Viewer, and you received an @mention email, you will not be able to respond to the email to create a comment.
+- If your permissions are set as Viewer, and you received an @mention email, you will receive an invitation to view the sheet instead.
+You will not be able to respond to the email to create a comment.
 You can only respond from email if you have permissions to create a comment on the sheet.

 - The received comment will appear as text only.

 - Any attachments from the email message will be excluded.

 - How you receive the notification will depend on your own notification settings.
 For information about notification settings, see Configure How You Receive Notifications from Smartsheet.

 Here are some situations in which you may experience an error when you reply to an email message generated by the @mention capability.